 Support Infrastructure

-Support infrastructure are those equipment that ensure the server has the highest achievable uptime and are always in operating state.
-Usually, a data center tries to maintain availability between 99.671% to 99.995%.
+Support infrastructure is equipment that ensures the server has the highest achievable uptime and is continuously operating.
+Usually, a data center tries to maintain availability between 99.671% and 99.995%.

-The major components that encompass support infrastructure include UPSes, power distribution systems, backup generators, electrical switching, ventilation and cooling systems, and network connectivity.
+TPSes, power distribution systems, backup generators, electrical switching, ventilation and cooling systems, and network connectivity are the major components of support infrastructure

 Data centers usually utilize computer room air conditioners and heating, ventilation & air conditioning for their cooling setup.
 The video surveillance system and biometrics are also part of the support infrastructure that takes care of the security of the facility.